astral-sh/uv/README.md

 Puffin does not yet support Windows ([#73](https://github.com/astral-sh/puffin/issues/73)).

+Puffin does not support the entire `pip` feature set.
+Namely, Puffin won't support the following `pip` features:

+- `.egg` dependencies
+- Editable installs for Git and direct URL dependencies
+- ...

+On the other hand, Puffin plans to (but does not currently) support:

+- Hash checking
+- `--find-links`
+- ...

 Like `pip-compile`, Puffin generates a platform-specific `requirements.txt` file (unlike, e.g., `poetry` and `pdm`, which generate platform-agnostic `poetry.lock` and `pdm.lock` files).
 As such, Puffin's `requirements.txt` files may not be portable across platforms and Python versions.

-Finally, Puffin does not support the entire `pip` feature set.
-For example, Puffin does not
-support:

-- `--find-links`
-- `.egg` dependencies
-- Hash enforcement
-- ...

 ## Advanced Usage